DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/showWeekNumbers.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not the UI component displays a column with the week numbers.
+Specifies whether to display a column with week numbers.

 ---
 The [weekNumberRule](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#weekNumberRule) property defines the beginning of the first week of year.